Dineshs91/devlog/README.md

 logs are not removed permanently.
 Go to restore/delete option from options menu, and restore the removed log.
 It also restores the corresponding tags.

 It is built using nw.js (Nodewebkit), angular and nedb.
-For testing karma and protractor is used.
+For testing karma and protractor are used.

 #### Hacking
 1. git clone